 Berenato, WWE’s first openly gay female wrestler, made her in-ring debut in 2015 during a live event against Nia Jax in which she lost to the much bigger combatant.

 In 2016, Berenato made her first televised appearance and in-ring debut in NXT in which she competed in a six-woman tag team match alongside Mandy Rose and Alexa Bliss in which they lost to Carmella, Morgan, and Nikki Glencross (Nikki Cross).

 The Jersey Devil is currently embroiled in a fierce feud with former tag team partner, Rose, as well as Otis, with Dolph Ziggler in her corner, on Smackdown.

 Gionna Jene Daddio, known as WWE’s Liv Morgan, is from Bergen County and has been steadily improving her in-ring abilities as well as her mic skills ever since she inked a contract with WWE in 2014.
 Daddio made her main roster debut in 2017.

 It’s no surprise that the diminutive 5-foot-4 Daddio is a pretty, rough-and-tumble, soon-to-be 26-year-old pro wrestler.
 She is the youngest of six children, whom her family constructed a wrestling ring in their backyard; I wonder what children’s birthday parties were like at the Daddio household?

-One of the shortest female wrestlers in NXT, Catanzaro, a Glen Ride native, hasn’t let it stop her from achieving athletic success in her life.
+One of the shortest female wrestlers in NXT, Catanzaro, a Glen Ridge native, hasn’t let it stop her from achieving athletic success in her life.